kirankumarcelestial/XenDesktopCloudResourceCreation/README.md

-# XenDesktopCloudResourceCreation
-This Repo provides Arm Template to setup a Resource Location in Azure, which creates and configures  VDI, CloudConnector, Domain Controller and Netscaler.
+# Citrix Cloud Xendesktop Resource Location Creation Arm Template

 This template demonstrates the creation of a self-contained XenDesktop environment in Azure, creating the following resources:

 * Domain Controller
-* Desktop Delivery Controller with SQL Express, Citrix License Server, Citrix Director, Citrix Storefront
-* Citrix NetScaler
+* Citrix NetScaler VPX 11.0
-* Citrix Virtual Desktop Agents (1 RDSH & 1 Server VDI)
+* Citrix Virtual Desktop Agents (1 Client Windows 10 VDI)
+* Citrix CloudConnector
 * RDP JumpBox

-After deployment, the components are fully configured and a simple XenApp site is created in a number of steps:
+After deployment, fallowing components are fully configured with Citrix Cloud customer XenDesktop instance:

 1. A new user-specified Active Directory domain is created and the machines are automatically joined to it.
-2. A SQL server database is configured and a site is created on the XenApp Delivery Controller.
+2. A Citrix CloudConnector VM is created and Joined to https://citrix.cloud.com specfied Customer Account
-3. VDAs are provisioned and joined to the new site.
+3. VDAs are provisioned and joined to Citrix XenDesktop Infrastructure running in Citrix Cloud.
-4. A StoreFront site is created, providing access to published Apps & Desktops.
 5. A certificate is obtained for the deployment from the letsencrypt certificate authority.
-6. NetScaler is configured as a gateway to the deployment.
+6. NetScaler VPX is configured as a gateway to the deployment.

 # Pre-Requisites